DJ Larkin, Executive Director

 In 2017 he attended the European Drugs Summer School at ISCTE - Instituto Universitário de Lisboa in Portugal and was actively involved as a volunteer co-organizer with the Toronto Overdose Prevention Society, which set up an unsanctioned Overdose Prevention Site in Moss Park, Toronto that successfully effected policy change at all levels of government.
 He has spoken at regional, national and international events and provides regular media commentary and analysis.
 He currently lives in Ottawa, Ontario on unceded Anishinabe Algonquin territory.

-Imane Tounsi, Operations & Executive Assistant
+Imane Tounsi, Operations Manager

 Imane Tounsi comes to the team with over 10 years of international relations and operations management experience related to various international projects in non-profit, corporate and diplomatic sectors.
 Her lived experience as an immigrant shapes the way she plans and implements programs and allows her to provide capacity-building activities and hold space for those who have been marginalized and silenced.